johnfedoruk/bangular/aio/content/guide/testing.md

 This version of the `BannerComponent` has an inline template and an interpolation binding.
-The component is probably too simple to be worth testing in real life but it's perfect for a first encounter with the Angular testing utilities.
+The component is probably too simple to be worth testing in real life but it's perfect for a first encounter with the Bangular testing utilities.

 The corresponding `src/app/banner-inline.component.spec.ts` sits in the same folder as the component, for reasons explained in the [FAQ](guide/testing#faq) answer to